nickwfj123/multiTAP/README.md

 - First, checkout this notebook which was used to generated the [manuscript figures](notebooks/tutorial-figures.ipynb).

 - Then, reference the following notebooks in accordance to your analysis goal:
+   - Analyzing single ROIs saved as TIFF files: refer to <a href="notebooks/tutorial-Single-ROI-tiff.ipynb">this jupyter notebook</a>.
    - Analyzing single ROIs saved as TXT files: refer to <a href="notebooks/tutorial-Single-ROI-txt.ipynb">this jupyter notebook</a>.
-   - Analyzing single ROIs saved as TIFF files: refer to <a href="notebooks/tutorial-Single-ROI-tiff.ipynb">this jupyter notebook</a>.

    - Analyzing multiple ROIs contained in MCD files: refer to <a href="notebooks/tutorial-Single-Slide-mcd.ipynb">this jupyter notebook</a>.
+   - Preprocess `.qptiff` high dimensional spatial imaging files and save as TIFF files: refer to <a href="notebooks/qptiff-preprocess.ipynb">this jupyter notebook</a>.

 # Command line interface usage